lankm/CSE_Repository/CSE_Directory/CSE_Assignments/active/CSE_4310-CV/assignment1/README.md

  - **create_img_pyramid**
    - The create_img_pyramid.py function implements a recursive averaging technique instead of '[my] own version of a resize function from the first section'.
 Its faster and because its calculating means instead of implementing nearest neighbor, so the resulting image is more accurate.

+Also I'm including a kirby.jpg image in the zip for the fun of it.
+I used it for testing.